umarF/FourSquare-API-integration/README.md

 # Flickr-API-integration
 A simple app that lets you find nearest places to eat and rate them for personal use.
+Powered by Foursquare API.

 # How to use
 You need to have cocoapods installed for this to work.